 Skip to main content

-Access setup is not a Portfolio tab.
+Access setup is not a My GPUs tab.
 You configure VM or Bare Metal from the reservation detail page itself.
 See Choose how to access your Ornn compute.

 What each reservation row shows